Skip to content

 3. Wait: The workflow stays paused until the user takes action.
 Paused runs block the worktree path guard (no other workflow can start on the same path).

 4. Approve: The user approves, which writes a node_completed event for the approval node and transitions the run to resumable.
-Natural-language messages (recommended) and the CLI auto-resume immediately.
-The explicit /workflow approve command records the approval; send a follow-up message to resume.
+Natural-language messages, the CLI, and the Web UI approve button all auto-resume the workflow from the paused gate.
+(The explicit /workflow approve <run-id> slash command also auto-resumes when issued in the originating conversation.)

 5. Reject: The user rejects.